appellj/nuntius-bot/README.md

   - '\Nuntius\Commands\InstallCommand'
 ```

-Let's have a look on the code that install Nuntius for us:
+Let's have a look at the code that installs Nuntius for us:
 ```php
 <?php